Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 ## Newsletter Winners ##

+And finally, it's time for this month's newsletter drawing.

-Now for the monthly drawing.
-The following newsletter subscriber will receive a 9x12in reproduction of their choice.
+The winner of a 9×12-inch reproduction of their choice is:

 The winners are:

-  * Tom B. from Akron, Ohio
+  * __Tom B.__ from Akron, Ohio

+Congratulations, Tom.

-Congratulations to the winner, and thank you again to everyone for your continued support and encouragement.
+And to everyone reading this: thank you for your continued support, encouragement, and belief in my work.
+It means more than you know.

 — Benjamin J. Young